daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 # Next Development Session Plan

-## Session Goal: Implement Court Discovery Functionality
+## Session Goal: Implement Event Discovery Functionality

-For the next development session, we will focus on implementing the court discovery functionality, which is the first part of the court booking vertical slice.
-This builds on our successful authentication implementation.
+For the next development session, we will focus on implementing the event discovery functionality, which is the first part of the event registration vertical slice.
+This builds on our successful court booking implementation.

 ## Tasks

-### 1. Analyze ClubExpress Court Listing Pages
+### 1. Analyze ClubExpress Event Listing Process
-- Examine the HTML structure of the court listing pages
+- Examine the HTML structure of the event listing pages
-- Identify the endpoints for fetching court information
+- Identify the endpoints for retrieving events
-- Determine how court availability is represented
+- Determine the parameters for filtering events
+- Analyze the event details pages
 - Document the findings

-### 2. Create Court Module Structure
+### 2. Create Event Module
-- Create the court module directory structure (`src/modules/courts/`)
+- Create a new event module in the SDK
-- Define the core types for courts and availability (`types.ts`)
+- Define the types for events and event listings
-- Set up the module interface (`courts.module.ts`)
+- Implement the event discovery methods

-### 3. Implement Court Discovery Methods
+### 3. Implement Event Discovery Methods
-- Implement method to find all courts
+- Implement method to find all events
-- Implement method to find available courts by date/time
+- Implement method to find events by date range
-- Add filtering capabilities (court type, features)
+- Add filtering capabilities (event type, category)
-- Handle pagination if necessary
+- Implement method to get event details

 ### 4. Write Tests
-- Create unit tests for the court discovery functionality
+- Create unit tests for the event discovery functionality
 - Mock the ClubExpress responses for testing
-- Test different scenarios (no courts, multiple courts, filtering)
+- Test different scenarios (all events, filtered events, date ranges)
-- Create an integration test that uses the authentication module
+- Create integration tests for the event module

-### 5. Create Court Discovery Test Script
+### 5. Create Event Discovery Test Script
-- Create a test script similar to `test-auth.ts` for court discovery (`scripts/test-courts.ts`)
+- Create a test script for event discovery (`scripts/test-event-discovery.ts`)
-- Ensure the script tests the end-to-end functionality of court discovery
+- Ensure the script tests the end-to-end functionality of event discovery
 - Include authentication as a prerequisite step
-- Make the script runnable via npm script (`npm run test:courts`)
+- Make the script runnable via npm script (`npm run test:events`)

 ### 6. Document the API
 - Add JSDoc comments to all methods
-- Update the README with court discovery examples
+- Update the README with event discovery examples
 - Document any limitations or edge cases

 ## Implementation Approach

-1. We will start by creating a new module directory `src/modules/courts`
+1. We will create a new module in `src/modules/events`
-2. Define the core types in `src/modules/courts/types.ts`
+2. Define types in `src/modules/events/types.ts` for events
-3. Implement the court module in `src/modules/courts/courts.module.ts`
+3. Implement the event discovery methods in `src/modules/events/events.module.ts`
-4. Create tests in `tests/modules/courts/courts.module.test.ts`
+4. Create tests in `tests/modules/events/events.module.test.ts`
-5. Create a script for testing court discovery in `scripts/test-courts.ts`
+5. Create a script for testing event discovery in `scripts/test-event-discovery.ts`
-6. Update the main index.ts to export the new module
+6. Update the documentation to include the new functionality
-7. Run the authentication test (`npm run test:auth`) to ensure our changes don't break authentication

 ## Development Process

 To maintain the quality and reliability of our SDK, we'll follow these practices during development:

-1. **Run Authentication Test**: Before committing any changes, run `npm run test:auth` to ensure we haven't broken the authentication functionality.
+1. **Run Existing Tests**: Before committing any changes, run the existing tests to ensure we haven't broken any functionality.

-2. **Create Court Discovery Test**: Develop a similar test script for court discovery that will become part of our standard testing process.
+2. **Test-Driven Development**: Write tests for the event discovery functionality before implementing it.

 3. **Incremental Development**: Implement and test one feature at a time, ensuring each component works before moving to the next.